-You might have heard of hiking the Caminito del Rey, a walking/hiking track in de Andalusia region in the South of Spain.
-There might be travel guides, where this hike is described as one of the most challenging in the world, because it used to be.
-However, the path wasn’t maintained as it didn’t have a plan for use anymore and therefore the hike became more and more dangerous over time, with even deaths as a result.
+You might have heard of hiking the Caminito del Rey, a walking/hiking track in the Andalusia region in the South of Spain.
+There might be travel guides, where this hike is described as one of the most challenging in the world because it used to be.
+However, the path wasn’t maintained as it didn’t have a use plan anymore and therefore the hike became more and more dangerous over time, with even deaths as a result.

 However, the path has been fully renovated and reopened in 2015.
-This means, it is now accessible to everyone and it even is a quite easy walk.
-Great thing is, most of the old path is still visible.
+This means it is now accessible to everyone and it even is quite an easy walk.
+The great thing is, most of the old path is still visible.

 First of all, you need to buy a ticket well in advance as they tend to sell out.
 We bought a ticket almost the moment we booked our flight and were lucky to still find a spot during the Christmas break.
 You can book your entry slot here.
 Tickets are €10 per person.

-The hike is 7,7km from the start to end point.
+The hike is 7,7km from the start to the endpoint.
 You can only start the hike at the North end of the trail, as it is a one-way hike.
 At the end of the trail, you can take a shuttle bus back to the parking lot at the North (Ardales).
-Another option is to park / arrive by train at the South end (El Chorro) and take the shuttle before you start.
-The board walk along the cliffs is 2,7km in total.
+Another option is to park/arrive by train at the South end (El Chorro) and take the shuttle before you start.
+The boardwalk along the cliffs is 2,7km in total.
 As said before, you’ll not only hike the boardwalk, so keep this in mind.
-There are different georges with open areas and great views in between.
+There are different Georges with open areas and great views in between.
 In total, you’ll need 3 to 4 hours for the whole experience.

-By car: During our trip to Andalusia, we rented a car for the whole trip.
+During our trip to Andalusia, we rented a car for the whole trip.
 I can fully recommend this!
 You can drive to the car park in the North.
-From there, it is still a 1 hour walk to the entrance, so make sure you’ll make it on time to the start.
+From there, it is still a 1-hour walk to the entrance, so make sure you’ll make it on time to the start.
 A visitor centre will open.
-So from than on, you’ll be able to park at the visitors centre, from where a shuttle will bring you to the start of the trail.
+So from then on, you’ll be able to park at the visitors centre, from where a shuttle will bring you to the start of the trail.

 As pictures say more than words – below you’ll find a photographic overview of the hike.
 Would you be up for it?